nodecraft/studio-plugin-unreal/Readme.md

 ﻿# Nodecraft Studio: Official Unreal Engine Plugin Instantly add Player-Created Game Servers to your UE5 game with Nodecraft Studio.
-Your players get can create servers directly in-game, invite friends to play, discover new servers to play on, and start generating recurring revenue for your studio.
+Your players can create servers directly in-game, invite friends to play, discover new servers to play on, and you can start generating recurring revenue for your studio.

 ## Documentation